salesforce/CodeRL/README.md

 ### Training Critic

 We can train a critic model as a classifier that predicts the test outcomes of generated samples.
-For each training sample, we can follow the prior processes to generate programs and evaluate them with available unit tests.
+For each training sample, we can follow the prior processes ([generating programs](#generating-programs) and [running unit tests](running-unit-tests)) to obtain synthetic samples and their annotations of unit test outcomes.
 On average, we generate 20 programs per training sample (we provided some example generated programs in `data/APPS/train/`).

 Once the programs are tested, we can used their test outcomes as annotations to train a critic model initialized from a LM pretrained on source code data (we used CodeT5-based in this case).